jarun/nnn/README.md

     mv (ncp) .
     rm (ncp) -rf

-Note that you may want to keep quotes disabled in this case.
+Note that you may want to keep quotes disabled (as it is by default) in this case.

+##### to clipboard

+`nnn` can pipe the absolute path of the current file or multiple files to a copier script.
+For example, you can use `xsel` on Linux or `pbcopy` on OS X.

+Sample Linux copier script:

+    #!/bin/sh

+    # comment the next line to convert newlines to spaces
+    IFS=

+    echo -n $1 | xsel --clipboard --input

+export `NNN_COPIER`:

+    export NNN_COPIER="/path/to/copier.sh"

 #### copy, move, delete files